You can download a “spec sheet” listing all our beautiful table designs with color choices, dimensions, and prices at

 The velveteen is the kind most hotels use in their lobbies.
 It’s completely synthetic and there is no padding underneath to trap and hold odors.
 The fabric is rated “W” for water-based cleaners only.
 You don’t need to buy any special dry cleaning agents or pool table “felt cleaner” and in fact, you should not use them!
 The strong fabric is rip-resistant and stain-resistant.

 The nap on the fabric plays tricks with the lighting in a lot of our photos (most come from our customers), which explains the variance of color.
 It’s the same shade of color, we promise!
 It’s lighter where the nap of the fabric is pulled one way, and darker where it’s pushed another.
 The truest shade of color is the darker hue shown.

 Here’s a beautiful example:

-The factory uses mahogany to build the table, but the surface you touch is actually a lacquer sealing the finish color.
+The factory uses Indonesian mahogany to build the table, a pale hardwood which can be finished from our lightest Elm to darkest Sagamore Hill.
+Regardless of the color chosen, the surface you touch is a polyurethane lacquer sealing the finish.

 Remember this is a fine piece of furniture!
-Treat it how your grandmother treated her nice dining room table. 🙂
+Treat it well, and it will last you for years to come.